MicrosoftDocs/powerapps-docs/powerapps-docs/user/access-checker.md

 ## Check another user's access to a record

-If you're a administrator you can check the acccess another user has to a record.
+If you're an administrator, you can check the access another user has to a record.

 1. Open a record, select **Check Access** on the command bar.
 2. In the **User Lookup** field select or enter a user name to search for the user.